 The Cleveland Browns announced on Saturday that the team has signed former Houston Texans running back Ben Tate.

-Terms of the deal haven't been officially revealed yet, but ESPN reports that Adam Schefter was told by a source that it is a two-year deal that could possibly pay out $7 million.
+Terms of the deal haven’t been officially revealed yet, but ESPN reports that Adam Schefter was told by a source that it is a two-year deal for up to $7 million.

 The Browns took to Twitter to announce the deal, writing “Looking good!!” and retweeting a picture of Tate wearing a Browns cap.

 CBS Sports reports that the deal might be largely performance-based as he has struggled with injuries.
 The previous season the running back played through broken ribs.